 - Leitmotif: "Tagiru Toushi"

 - More Dakka: The Digrid has lots and lots of guns.

-Sherina ZepheelA injured girl whom Sakito meets the moment he regains consciousness.
-She is attacked by Magooki and receives a fatal wound in the process, but not before protecting Sakito, urging him to take the Reyblade and flee from the attack.
-Later reveal to be Elisia's little sister.
+Elisia's little sister, Sakito meets her the moment he regains consciousness after being summoned to La Gias.
+She is attacked by Magooki and receives a fatal wound in the process, but not before protecting Sakito, urging him to take the Raveraid and flee from the attack.

 - Evil Counterpart: All There in the Manual - JinOh, Touluk and Baiwara are associated with the same spirits that blessed the Granveil, Gaddeath and Zamzeed.